kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Generating Predictions

-Apply model to test data.
+Apply model to test data
-Store predicted values.
+Store predicted values
 Compare against truth

 > Named Entity Recognition identifies and classifies mentions of people, organizations, locations, and other entities in text.
 This structured information extraction enables downstream applications like knowledge graphs.